Here’s why you need to be smart about the food you eat.

 A true delicacy

 When prepared properly, insects can taste very good.
-If you’d like to make your own foods with insects, definitely check out these recipes for inspiration.
+If you’d like to make your own foods with insects, definitely check out some recipes for inspiration.

 Worldwide, a wide range of insects species are considered delicacies.